 DR, is that what you did when you got out of school?
 Nope.
 And I regret it.
 Do everything in your power to pay cash for your car.
 And if that means driving around in car that doesn’t compare well to the cars your co-workers and friends are driving, so be it.
 That’s the advice I’ll give my children.
 And that’s the advice I wish I had followed.

-Recognizing that you may not follow my advice, here are some online car calculators to help you decide how much car you can afford.
-You plug in a few pieces of information and the calculator tells you what you can afford.
+Recognizing that you may not follow my advice, here are some additional online car calculators to help you decide how much car you can afford.
+You plug in a few pieces of information.
+Then the calculator tells you what you can afford.

 Now that we’ve faced the cold, hard truth that buying a car is more about what you can afford and less about what you wish you could have, here are some tips to stay within your budget: